Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/faq/README.md

 - Missing or inappropriate dependencies like node or some other environmental issues
 - Dependency resolved by package manager (npm/yarn) conflict with other installed dependency
-- The dependency of the package we use have an internal issue or that dependency has some issue with your environment
+- The dependency of the package we use has an internal issue or that dependency has some issue with your environment
 - Package or dependency of the package requires some additional step or configuration to work in your environment
 - Downloaded package is broken or is got tampered

-To resolve such installation issue:
+To resolve such installation issues:

-- Please try again downloading fresh package/zip from ThemeForest and perform installation again.
+- Please try again downloading the fresh package/zip from ThemeForest and perform the installation again.
-- Please make sure you are using LTS version of node which is recommended and not one with latest features.
+- Please make sure you are using the LTS version of a node that is recommended and not one with the latest features.
 - run `yarn cache clean` or `npm cache clean`
 - Try using yarn if possible (Recommended).

 After following about steps still, you are getting the error please [raise support](/guide/getting-support.md) at our support portal with the below details:

 - Your OS information, Node version, npm/yarn version, Template/Package version
-- Mention if you are able to run fresh VueJS project using Vue CLI without our template
+- Mention if you can run the fresh VueJS project using Vue CLI without our template
-- Attache log file of error you are getting in your console (Provide full log)
+- Attache log file of the error you are getting in your console (Provide full log)
 - Mention which command you are running
-- Mention If you have any other machine, are you able to run our template in that machine
+- Mention If you have any other machine, are you able to run our template on that machine

 ## npm install or yarn install warnings or installation warnings